T-MInDS/Aedes-AI/README.md

 Additionally, there is a csv listing the cities that are considered "Double Peak" cities.

 ## figures
-This folder contains code for no-geographic visualizations.
+This folder contains code for non-geographic visualizations.

 ## map
 This folder contains code for geographic visualizations.